pinkeshbadjatiya/WikiSearch/README.md

 # WikiSearch
 A simple search engine built in python capable of building optimised positional index for the Wikipedia dump &amp; perform field queries
-This repository consists of the mini project done as part of the course Information Retrieval and Extraction - Monsoon 2016.
+This repository consists of the mini project done as part of the course Information Retrieval and Extraction - Monsoon 2017.
 The course was instructed by [Dr. Vasudeva Varma](http://faculty.iiit.ac.in/~vv/Home.html).

 ## Instructions
 - Install Python 2.6 or above
 - Install the pip dependencies using `pip install -r requirements.txt`
 - Setup appropriate values in `config.py` mentioning the kind of values to store in the indexer.
 These values can have major impact on the performance of the indexing as well as the searching part.
-- Increase the I/O limit in Ubuntu if you are indexing on a large corpus as K-way merge sort requires opening a large number of files.
+- Increase the limit of `open files limit` in Ubuntu if you are indexing on a large corpus as K-way merge sort requires opening a large number of files and by default the max number of files that you can open at a time is 1024. **Instructions:** [https://easyengine.io/tutorials/linux/increase-open-files-limit/](https://easyengine.io/tutorials/linux/increase-open-files-limit/)

 ## Problem Statement
 The mini project involves building a search engine on the Wikipedia Data Dump without using any external index.
 For this project we use the data dump ofof size ~64 GB.
 The search results return in real time.
 Multi word and multi field search on Wikipedia Corpus is implemented.